isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 - Child of:
  [`sediment`](#sediment)

 - Sedimentary material that consists of at least 50 percent material produced by inorganic chemical processes within the basin of deposition.
+Includes inorganic siliceous, carbonate, evaporite, iron- rich, and phosphatic sediment classes, as well as chemical sediments associated with submarine hot springs ('black smokers').
+Note that these sediments might crystallize as a solid as they are deposited, thus similar to rock....
+- Sedimentary material that consists of at least 50 percent material produced by inorganic chemical processes within the basin of deposition.
 Includes inorganic siliceous, carbonate, evaporite, iron-